xgds/sextantwebapp/tutorial.md

 unset CONFIG_PATH

 If you want this defaulted in your environment, add that line to the .bashrc file in your home directory.

+## Production

+We use webpack, so follow the steps described here: https://webpack.js.org/guides/production/

+sudo npm install -g --save-dev webpack sudo npm install -g clean-webpack-plugin --save-dev

+To pack it for production
+webpack -p
+To build it:
+npm run build